ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-onprem.md

                                9.9.9.9 by default for public subnet types.
   -g, --gateway string         Gateway to use for this subnet.
   -i, --ip-range string        IP Addresses range(s) for this subnet, format: startIP-endIP[,startIP-endIP].
   -m, --mtu int                Maximum Transmission Unit.
 MTU be between 1450 and 9000.
-The default value is 1450. (default 1450)
+The default value is 1450.
   -n, --net-type string        Subnet type.
 Either "dhcp" or "private".
       --peer-id string         ID of the network peer.
       --peer-type string       Network peer type.
 Valid values are: L2, L3BGP, L3STATIC.